1tomany/rich-bundle/README.md

 In other words, a command object would use an `int` (or a simple value object) to refer to the primary key of a Doctrine entity rather than the entity itself.
 Command objects should be so simple they can easily be serialized and deserialized so they can used in an asynchronous message queue.

-In this bundle, all command objects must implement the interface defined in `OneToMany\RichBundle\Contract\CommandInterface`.
+In this bundle, all command objects must implement the interface defined in `OneToMany\RichBundle\Contract\Action\CommandInterface`.

 **Handler** Once created, the command object is passed to the handler.
 For the vast majority of applications, this can (and should) be done manually - using an asynchronous message queue is not necessary.
 A handler should hydrate the environment it needs without assuming it already exists.
 It should not be aware of an HTTP request, session data, cookie data, or that an entity it relies on is already being managed by Doctrine.